CrossRef/pdfextract/readme.md

     $ pdf-extract extract --regions myfile.pdf

 This will produce XML output defining regions of text within the PDF.
-If it looked like regions were joined together, a smaller line slop could be applied:
+If this command outputted regions of text that looked like they had been joined together, a smaller line slop could be applied:

     $ pdf-extract extract --regions --set line_slop:0.5 myfile.pdf